14

-One hour before Sacred Entry show:
+One hour before the Sacred Entry show:

+Ursa Valkyrie approached and pulled out a chair beside her.
 “Nakia, eating lunch an hour before we perform?”
 Ursa raised a brow.
 “That’s a bold choice.”

 Ursa gave the wrapper a skeptical look before turning her attention to the crowd.
 “This is… different.
-I’ve never been to one of these.
-Let alone perform at one.”
+I’ve never been to one of these, let alone performed at one.”
+She looked out of place, her shoulders stiff and her eyes scanning the room as if a costumed superhero might suddenly lunge at her.

 Ursa’s gaze followed a couple in matching monkey costumes.
 “I thought costumes were just for Halloween.
 But these people are living their best lives.”